ryandhasgit/Comedy/Headlines/Moved.md

 hey did you hear about that celebrity who did that thing?

 i am a vampire and nobody invites me into house parties anymore

+old macdonald responds to allegations of inventing the big mac

+that’s not a fuzzy yellow desert: a beginnings guide to watching tennis #sports